How to Have Your Own Back: Guide to Understanding and Opening a Savings Account

 Will your money make money?
 In other words, will you earn a high APY (Annual Percentage Yield), or will it be less than 0.50%?

-An easy way to build up your savings with minimal hassle is to set an automatic, recurring transfer from your checking account to your savings account.
-(Think: $25-50 per month for starters.)
+An easy way to build up your savings with minimal hassle is to set an automatic, recurring transfer from your checking account to your savings account. $25-50 might be a great place to start.

-If you have multiple goals (vacation vs. emergency), you could use envelopes or buckets, (basically like sub-accounts) which are offered by many online savings accounts.5 This could help you visualize your savings and stay organized while still earning and compounding interest on your total savings balance.6
+If you have multiple goals, you could use envelopes or buckets, which are offered by many online savings accounts.4 These envelopes or buckets are essentially sub-accounts which keep your funds in their own separate accounts or categories.
+This could help you visualize your savings and stay organized while still earning and compounding interest on your total savings balance.5

 Each financial institution has slightly different requirements, but here are some common ones: